Wood Production: Manufacturing & Kiln Drying

 - Once the wood is placed in the kiln, depending upon wood species, the kiln is heated to temperatures between 110 to 180 degrees (Fahrenheit) for conventional-temperature kilns and 230 to 280 degrees (Fahrenheit) for high-temperature kilns.

 - Operators constantly monitor kiln temperatures and relative humidity (RH), as well as the lumber’s MC.
-The goal is to bring the entire stack into its E
+The goal is dry the lumber to the correct MC for how it will be used.

 The profitability of lumber manufacturing depends on the mill’s ability to maximize the wood’s quality throughout the entire lumber manufacturing process.
-If the wood in a mill’s production line is too wet or too dry, the finished product will receive a lower grade, and will have a lower dollar value than a piece that has been properly kiln dried.
+If the wood in a mill’s production line is too wet or too dry, the finished product may receive a lower grade and will have a lower dollar value than a piece that has been properly kiln dried.

-In-line moisture content measurement systems can easily identify and mark pieces that are either too wet or too dry.
-These pieces can then be pulled from the production line before the planning process and be re-dried or re-milled as necessary to create the highest grade lumber possible for that piece, thus increasing the mill’s profits and giving consumers access to better quality materials.
+For the post-drying lumber processing, in-line moisture content measurement systems can easily identify and mark pieces that are either too wet or too dry.
+These pieces can then be pulled from the production line before further processing and possibly be re-dried or re-milled as necessary to create the highest grade lumber or wood component possible for that piece, thus increasing the mill’s profits and giving consumers access to better quality materials.

-Wagner Meters has been manufacturing moisture measurement products and services for the wood product industry since the early 1960’s and provides a full range of solutions for both lumber producing mills and consumers who want to get the most value and useful life from their end wood products.
+Wagner Meters has been manufacturing moisture measurement products and services for the wood product industry since 1965 and provides a full range of solutions for lumber producers and secondary wood products manufacturers as well as installers of wood products.

 Latest posts by Ron Smith (see all)